188.8.131.52 Child support assessments

 - an Australian citizen, or

 - ordinarily reside in Australia on the day of the application.

 The child cannot apply for a child support assessment on his or her own behalf.

 Where the eligible child will be in full-time secondary study on or after their 18th birthday the individual can seek an extension of a child support assessment to the last day of the school year for that child, as long as the request is made before the child turns 18 and the child is in full-time secondary study on their 18th birthday.
-This action must occur for the individual in this situation to satisfy the maintenance action test for their child.
+This action must occur for the individual in this situation to satisfy the MAT for their child.